Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

-The club industry's premier cooking competition is designed to showcase the incredible quality and variety of food on offer at clubs, highlight the many talented chefs in the industry, and drive patrons into venues.
+The club industry's premier dining competition is designed to showcase the incredible quality and variety of food on offer at clubs across NSW, highlight the many talented chefs in the industry, and drive patrons into clubs.

 How Does It Work?